jci-metasys/basic-services-dotnet/README.md

 ### Audits

 All services about audits are provided by Audits local instance of MetasysClient.
-To get all available audits use the GetAudits method.
-This method will return a PagedResult with a list of AuditItemProvider.
+To get all available audits use the Get method.
+This method will return a PagedResult with a list of Audit objects.
 This accepts an AuditFilter object to filter the response.
-To get a single audit use the GetSingleAudit method which returns an AuditItemProvider object with all the details given the Guid.
+To get a single audit use the FindById method which returns an Audit object with all the details given the Guid.

 ```csharp
 AuditFilter auditFilter = new AuditFilter